Hotel Xcaret Arte vs Hotel Xcaret Mexico: Which Is Better in 2026?

 I suspect this decision was made to prevent overcrowding at the restaurants at Hotel Xcaret.

-What is included at Hotel Xcaret and Hotel Xcaret Arte?
+What Is Included at Hotel Xcaret and Hotel Xcaret Arte?

 Both Hotel Xcaret Mexico and Hotel Xcaret Arte offer an all-fun inclusive package for guests, which includes: